When I started I had only a vague idea of what I want: I wasn’t happy with how my 1on1s look like and I wanted to improve them.

 - I got rid of some simple “technical” issues (e.g. time, lack of notes).
 This, surprisingly, gave me a lot of confidence — at least I know I have some basics sorted out (which guarantees that don’t fail miserably for embarrassingly stupid reasons — e.g. because I don’t remember what we discussed the last time).

 - The retrospectives are really working!
-I get tons of valuable observations thanks to the fact that I regularly ask myself few questions about the 1on1s I just had.
-My spreadsheet contains some comments regarding each 1on1 I had and now before each meeting I check the notes from the previous ones with the same person — there is always something interesting to take care of.
-Yes, doing this extra work with spreadsheet pays off big time after few weeks!
+I get tons of valuable observations thanks to the fact that I regularly ask myself a few questions about the 1on1s I just had.
+My spreadsheet contains some comments regarding each 1on1 I had and now before each meeting, I check the notes from the previous ones with the same person — there is always something interesting to take care of.
+Yes, doing this extra work with spreadsheet pays off big time after a

 - I also observed that my 1on1s bring now many more APs than before.
 This is probably because I’m much better prepared — I enter the meeting room knowing what I want, and I’m determined to get it.
 This is a notable change, and a very valuable one, taking into account that part of my goal is to “move the important projects forward”.
 APs are exactly the way to do it.